 Choose Organic Food.
-Regularly choosing one or more certified organic products supports farmers who are committed to a high standard of care for our environment.
+Regularly

-- " Eat with the season.
-Find out which fruits and vegetables are in season in your area and prioritize eating those foods at their freshest. - " Shop at your local farmers' market.
-Choose to be a regular customer to help local farms thrive. - Join a Community Shared Agriculture program
+choosing one or more certified organic products supports farmers who are committed to a high standard of care for our environment.

-(CSA).
-Look for local farmers who run CSÁs.
+- Eat with the season.
+Find out which fruits and vegetables are in season in your area and prioritize eating those foods at their freshest. - Shop at your local farmers' market.
+Choose to be a regular customer to help local farms thrive. - Join a Community Shared Agriculture program (CSA).
+Look for local farmers who run CSAs.
 In exchange for money upfront, you will receive weekly produce all season long.
-You help a farmer put seeds in the ground and share some of the risks of farming.
+You help a farmer put seeds in the ground - Find your local food products in stores.
+Many provincial governments have created local food brands to help you find locally grown and locally made products.

-- " Find your local food products in stores.
-Many provincial governments have created local food brands to help you find locally grown and locally made products. - " Shop at your independent food store.
+" Shop at your independent food store.
 Independent stores are often vital to the support of family farms, local products, and small food businesses in your community.